Redefining the user experience for public media’s largest membership organization.

 Here’s how Mightybytes helped public media’s largest membership association solve significant content strategy and user experience problems that were adversely impacting the organization’s bottom line.

 Greater Public promotes innovative strategies for public media development.
 With 253 member stations in public radio and television, the organization produces the largest annual conference in public media and provides practical, hands-on support to help its members thrive.

 Greater Public was using an outdated and improperly configured content management system, which, for a site with over 7,000 pages, resulted in repeated frustration for site admins and content managers, as well as countless DIY workarounds.
 Users also complained that they couldn’t find relevant content when navigating the site or using its search tool.
 Since Greater Public offers premium content behind a paywall, these problems had a direct impact on the organization’s bottom line.
-They turned to Mightybytes to help them fix these issues.
+The organization asked Mightybytes to help them fix these issues.

 Discovery and Strategy Workshops